-Most importantly the type and size of the garden will depend on your space available and the size of garden you can successfully manage throughout the year.
+Most importantly, the type and size of the garden will depend on your space available and the size of the garden you can successfully manage throughout the year.

 Carefully select the vegetables you want to enjoy throughout the summer and fall.
 Determine when each type of vegetable needs to be planted.
-Remember, certain vegetables may not be suitable for your garden because of the space limitation, improper climate, or usually poor growing conditions.
-Please consult a planting guide for each vegetable chose in order to ensure successful growing.
+Remember, certain vegetables may not be suitable for your garden because of the space limitation, improper climate, or unusually poor growing conditions.
+Please consult a planting guide for each vegetable you choose in order to ensure successful growing.

-Remember you can plant multiple gardens each year!
+Remember, you can plant multiple gardens each year!
 You can plant a spring garden, a second harvest garden, and a fall garden.
-Clean up and reconstitute the garden area between plantings.
-And remember, timing counts!
+Clean up and reconstitute the garden area in between plantings.
+And remember that timing counts!
 Be timely based the suggested planting window of the plant to ensure success.

 Have you ever looked at the ingredients in a bag of chemical fertilizer or pesticide approved for garden vegetables?
 Scary stuff!

-Luckily, People’s Choice Organics has an environmentally friendly solution that promotes sustainable growth and nutritional value in your garden vegetables.
+Luckily, People’s Choice Organics has an environmentally friendly, organic garden fertilizer that promotes sustainable growth and nutritional value in your garden vegetables.

 When you till or turn the soil, add Amazon Soil at the recommended rate per square foot.
-Amazon Soil is an all-natural soil amendment that will increase soil biology, promote deeper root systems, ease soil compaction and reduce watering by up to 75%.
+Amazon Soil is an all-natural soil amendment that will increase soil biology, promote deeper root systems, ease soil compaction, and reduce watering by up to 75 percent.
 If your garden is already planted, apply Amazon Soil to the surface and work in lightly.
 Do this at recommended rates as needed for healthier soil structure and it will literally provide ongoing benefits that will last a lifetime.

 Apply Growzilla at recommended rates monthly throughout the growing season.
 Application rates may vary depending on the stress level of the plant, ie, fruiting or drought.
-Growzilla is 100% organic and non-toxic.
-It is an all-purpose plant super-food, fertilizer and soil conditioner all in one that your vegetable garden is going to love!
-The formulation of humic and fulvic acids, sea kelp, sea minerals, amino acids, macro/micronutrients, complex bio char, and beneficial fungus creates a rich, sustainable growing environment that gives your plants everything they need for healthy vibrant growth.
+Growzilla is a 100 percent organic garden fertilizer and it is non-toxic.
+It is an all-purpose plant super-food, fertilizer, and soil conditioner all in one that your vegetable garden is going to love!
+The formulation of humic and fulvic acids, sea kelp, sea minerals, amino acids, macro/micronutrients, complex bio char, and beneficial fungus creates a rich, sustainable growing environment that gives your plants everything they need for healthy, vibrant growth.

 Fertilize regularly at recommended rates with Clear 90 2-0-3, our all natural lawn and garden fertilizer.
 It was designed for use on all fruits and vegetables to promote healthy growth.
 Clear 90 2-0-3 is a blend of deep ocean water minerals that create a supercharged organic fertilizer that promotes sustainable growth, and it’s friendly to the environment!

-The organic materials most often composted area leaves, grass clippings, plant parts, and food scraps.
-Do not include meat scraps, bones or droppings from animals.
+The organic materials most often composted are leaves, grass clippings, plant parts, and food scraps.
+Do not include meat scraps, bones, or droppings from animals.
 They can attract rodents and other wildlife and cause bad bacteria.
 Stick with vegetable food left overs and yard waste only.
 Avoid all pesticides and/or herbicide treated materials.

-You can start a compost pile to purchase a “composter” from a local gardening store.
+You can start a compost pile or purchase a “composter” from a local gardening store.

-The finished compost should be ready in less than 4 to 6 months, depending on how well the microbial activity and temperature are sustained.
-To speed up the compost process, spray with Growzilla once a month as you turn the pile.
+The finished compost should be ready in less than four to six months, depending on how well the microbial activity and temperatures are sustained.
+To speed up the composting process, spray with Growzilla once a month as you turn the pile.

 Insect & Disease Control

-One of the best ways to control pests in your garden is by planting a wide variety of flowering plants that affect beneficial insects.
-Some examples include perennial yarrow, milkweed, thyme and fennel.
+One of the best ways to control pests in your garden is by planting a wide variety of flowering plants that attract beneficial insects.
+Some examples include perennial yarrow, milkweed, thyme, and fennel.
 They attract ladybugs that consume massive amounts of aphids.
 Additional controls include other beneficial plants that products odors that are natural repellents for insects.
-Examples include lemon grass, marigolds, rosemary and spearmint.
-The relationship between fruit and vegetable plants and other plants that attract/repel certain insects is known as “companion planting”.
+Examples include lemongrass, marigolds, rosemary, and spearmint.
+The relationship between fruit and vegetable plants and other plants that attract/repel certain insects is known as “companion planting.”
 It’s by far the safest, natural way to garden organically.